columnar-tech/dbc/docs/guides/installing.md

 ## Updating a Driver

-dbc doesn't offer a specific "update" or "upgrade" command so `dbc install` can do essentially the same thing.
+dbc doesn't offer a specific "update" or "upgrade" command but `dbc install` can do essentially the same thing.

 For example, if you installed `mysql@0.1.0` and then version 0.2.0 is released, re-running `dbc install mysql` will upgrade your installed version.